imtayadeway/imtayadeway.github.io/_posts/2014-07-23-how-to-type.md

 * the hand is strong, relaxed and curved, as if formed around a ball.

 ### what i learned from touch typing
-* when pressing shift, control or meta in combination with another key, avoid pressing both with the same hand. and by avoid i mean don't ever, ever do that.
+* when pressing shift, control or meta (also known as the alt or option key) in combination with another key, avoid pressing both with the same hand. and by avoid i mean don't ever, ever do that.

 ### the keyboard
-* if your keyboard does not have a shift, control and meta key on both sides, then it is defective by design.  get a better keyboard, or rebind the keys (i'm looking squarely at you, macbook)
+* if your keyboard does not have a shift, control and meta key on both sides, then it is defective by design.  get a better keyboard, or rebind the keys (i'm looking squarely at you, macbook).
 * for greater ease in pressing the control key, use an ergonomic keyboard that allows you to use the palm of your hand. emacs pinkie be gone!
 * use an ergonomic/split keyboard that allows your hands and arms to